mbiggeri/Project-Mewthree/README.md

 ### `ui.py`

-> **High-Level:** Defines the entire GUI for the application using tkinter.
+> Defines the entire GUI for the application using tkinter.
 This is the user's control panel for running experiments.
 It separates concerns into different tabs.

-**Key Objects/Functions:**

-  * `EvolutionApp` (class): The main application window.
-  * `_create_widgets()`: Builds the main UI, including the control panel and the notebook with all the tabs.
-  * `build_hyperparameter_tab()`: Dynamically creates the "Hyperparameters" tab, allowing the user to edit all settings from `config.py`.
-  * `start_experiment()`: Gathers all settings from the UI and launches `run_experiment_thread` to prevent the UI from freezing.
-  * `run_experiment_thread()`: The background thread that creates an `EvolutionaryAlgorithm` instance, runs the evolution, and then calls `run_final_tournament`.
-  * `finish_experiment()`: Updates the UI when the thread is done, populating the "Final Champions" list and plotting the graph.
-  * `plot_evolution_graph()`: Uses matplotlib to render the convergence graph, showing best/average fitness and species count over generations.
-  * `ChampionViewerWindow` (class): A pop-up window that displays a detailed summary of a single "champion" genome, including its stats, types, moveset, and gauntlet KO count.
-  * `TextRedirector` (class): A utility class that redirects all console `print()` statements to a queue, allowing them to be displayed in real-time in the "Experiment Log" tab.
+Designed and written entirely by Gemini because it's the less interesting part and I didn't want to spend time on it.

 ### `config.py`